 Proposed Response: The recommendation will not be implemented because it is not warranted.
-SD) Office of the Independent Budget Analyst

 Recommendation 17-29 (con't)

 - In the November 2016 general election, voters approved the opposite approach for the City of San Diego races for Mayor, Councilmembers, and City Attorney. - With the approval of Measure K, a runoff for each race will now be required for the two candidates receiving the most votes in the primary. - Previously, runoff elections were not required if a candidate in a given race received a majority vote in the primary.